 Make sure to input all answers in the form of one long word.
 Do not use spaces, underscores, or any other punctuation to separate the words.
 Write the answer to question #2 in numerical form, not in word form.
 For example, if the answers were triangle, 5, bull, and turkey, then input triangle5bullturkey.
 After submitting the correct answers, certitude will give you a set of coordinates.
 These coordinates are irrelevant; you may then log your find!

 - What shape can be seen in the middle of the famous marker at your feet at the posted coordinates?

 - How many stars line the perimeter of this marker?

 - Which British queen once visited the Old State House and gave a speech on the deck right above the posted coordinates?
-Input just the queen's name into the checker, no numerals.
-(Google, and a plaque across Court Street, are your friends here.)
+Input just the queen's name into the checker, no numerals. (the cache description, and a plaque across Court Street, are your friends here.)

 - Post a picture with yourself and the Old State House in the background.
 Your face does NOT have to be present, in accordance with geocaching rules.
 Instead, you may hold your GPSr or give a thumb’s up to prove you actually visited.

 Again, please do NOT message me these answers!